National People's Congress: China leadership gathers amid economic woes, Ukraine war | DW | 04.03.2022

 "All the legislative planning and political recommendations made during the NPC are all going to play a role in Xi's pursuit of his third term," Wu said.

-Taiwanese scholar Wang stressed that Xi's likely third term will be an important backdrop of this year's NPC, because it is part of a series of major political events over the past year that are designed to consolidate Xi’s power in China.
+Taiwanese scholar Wang stressed that Xi's likely third term will be an important backdrop to this year's NPC, because it is part of a series of major political events over the past year designed to consolidate Xi’s power in China.

 "From the 100th anniversary of the CCP, the Sixth Plenary Session in November 2021, to the Winter Olympics and this year's NPC, it is a series of major political tasks to ensure the smooth convening of the 20th party congress and Xi's reelection," he underlined.